 I want to advise, “Perhaps you should start saving up for your child’s therapy.”

 As adults, we sometimes forget on how intelligent all children are (forget what we thought as a child at their age…) children aren’t just children… they are people in little bodies.
-They are new to world we have lived in and we tend to forget the things that come mindless to us, are new discoveries for them.
+They are new to this world that we have lived in for a long time.
+We tend to forget things that come mindless to us, are new discoveries for them.
 (Think of an alien visiting our world for the first time…)

 By the way… If you are a new mom, or about to be a new mom, congratulations!
-I’m telling you these five things, coming up, will help step on the right path to your child’s growing mind.
+These next five ideas will step you on the right path to encourage your child’s growing mind.

-With all the above said, here is a check off list to ensure your child receives an effective introduction to learning, vocabulary, communication, social and safety skills before they’re two (or after two, it’s also never too late to start).
+With all the above noted, here is a list to ensure your child receives an effective introduction to learning vocabulary, communication, social and safety skills before they’re two (or after two… it’s never too late to start).

-1. Communicate: communication is key on any relationship and baby is showing you signs of communication starting the day they arrive.
-So how do you enrich this communication in baby’s first year(s)?
+1. Communicate: communication is key in any relationship and baby is showing signs of communication the day they arrive.
+So, how do you enrich this communication during baby’s first year(s)?

 • Read: I can’t stress how important it is to start this ritual the first week into baby being home.
-There are even black and white picture books made for newborns.
-Making up content to wordless books, pointing out objects and imitate sounds (dog, vacuum, cat, bee..) are creating the tools your child needs to understand the world around them.
+There are black and white picture books made for newborns (until their sight is developed).
+Making up content to wordless books, pointing out objects and imitating sounds (dog, vacuum, cat, bee..) are creating the tools your child needs to understand the world around them.

 • Talk: It may feel like you’re having a conversation with yourself when talking to a newborn but while you’re speaking your little one is catching on to voice fluctuation, syllables and tone. (no matter the age).
 When directly talking with baby (eye to eye is even more effective), baby is able to study your lips and eventually practice mimicking you.
 Use the same tone you do towards friends and family and save the “baby talk” for special moments.

 • Sing: Rhyming words and catchy tunes also help baby with syllables.
-You will see them catch onto music before their first year.
-Singing the ABC’s and number songs will have them impressing you when suddenly they are initiating the melody.
+You will notice baby enjoying music before their first year.
+Singing the ABC’s and number songs will have them impressing you when suddenly they are initiating the melodies.
 Music is an important tool in babies and children’s lives ranging from communication to motor skills.

-• Sign Language: You don’t have to be knowledgeable of ASL to begin using it around baby (Look for the apps on your phone).
+• Sign Language: You don’t have to be knowledgeable of ASL to begin using it around baby (Look for apps on your phone – some our free).
 Some babies will prefer this method of communication before verbally forming words.
 Others might verbally communicate while using ASL.
-While still others may skip signing and only verbally communicate.
-Regardless of how your child chooses to process ASL, it is another opportunity for baby to communicate and build a bridge that will alleviate possible future frustrations.
+Some babies may skip signing and only verbally communicate.
+Regardless of how your child processes ASL, it is another opportunity for baby to communicate and build a bridge that will alleviate future frustrations and barriers.

-2. Safety: Unfortunately the world we live in poses dangers and has been true since the beginning of time.
-However, starting safety instructions at a young age might bring surprise when you witness how they begin observing and applying the knowledge to their surroundings.
+2. Safety: Unfortunately the world we live in poses dangers and this has been true since the beginning of time.
+However, starting safety instructions at a young age will bring pleasurable surprise when you witness baby applying the knowledge to their surroundings.

 Teaching your child about stop and go is beneficial for when they turn two and up.
 This knowledge can turn into a ‘game,’ eventually adding yellow to ‘slow down.’
 When out in public, this ‘game’ can be a helpful tool if you child tries to run ahead or touch something in a store they shouldn’t.
-The idea of it feeling like a game usually makes this effective.
-In addition, you are teaching them fundamentals of traffic, crossing, and even bus safety.
+The idea of it feeling like a game is usually why it’s effective.
+(Children love games) In addition, you are teaching them fundamentals of traffic, crossing, and even bus safety.

 Cold is easier and less dangerous.
 Easy to explain cold with water, ice and snow.
 “The ice is cold.
 The water is cold.”

 The earlier your child understands the difference between hot and cold the less likely they are to reach for things that you tell them are hot.
-It also allows them to realize if steam is coming off food it is probably hot and not to reach or grab for it.
+It also allows them to realize if steam is coming off food it is probably hot and not grab for it.
+You can also help them understand hot food by blowing on it.
 (If a burn ever does occur make sure to hold it under cold running water for at least five minutes, for extreme burns twenty – even if they are crying and try to pull away.
-Then treat burn accordingly.)
+Then treat burn accordingly.
+Always call your pediatrician and confirm further care is or isn’t needed.)

 • Soap and cleaning supplies: Let baby help with laundry, dishes and cleaning.
 Sounds crazy?
-Allowing baby “to pour” or throw a “Tide Pod” in the washer and saying things such as, “Soap.
-Soap is yucky in the mouth but cleans clothes.”
+Allowing baby “to pour” or throw a “laundry soap Pod” in the washer and saying things such as, “Soap.
+Soap is yucky in mouth but cleans clothes.”
+Most likely baby will lead a pod to their mouth at sometime while helping, which is why you will be on guard and ready to explain, “Not in the mouth.
+Yucky.”
 The same mind set for other cleaning products, “Cleaner.
 Cleaner is yucky but makes house smell good.”
-(Assuming yucky is the word you use when teaching baby not to put things on there mouth)
+(Assuming yucky is the word you use when teaching baby not to put things in there mouth)

-Tide wouldn’t exactly have to use child caps if children understood it is soap and makes your belly sick if you put it in your mouth.
-(Always have poison control number saved in your phone) You’d be amazed by what they can understand if you continue to repeat your words.
+Companies wouldn’t exactly have to use child caps if children understood soap “makes your belly sick if you put it in your mouth.”
+Children are curious, remember?
+You are feeding that curiosity by explaining exactly what these products are, what they are used for, any why they shouldn’t use them in other ways.
+(Always have poison control number saved in your phone: 1-800-222-1222) You’d be amazed by what they can understand if you continue to repeat your words.
 “I will help you spray the cleaner.
-If the cleaner sprays into your eyes it will hurt really bad.”
+If the cleaner sprays into your eyes it will hurt very much.”

 3. Colors: During babies first year their brains are like sponges and they are absorbing everything around them.
 It’s also the easiest time to start teaching them colors.
 I wouldn’t begin colors until at least six months of age.